arendst/Tasmota/README.md

 If you use the ETS (KNX Configurator Software) you can add any Sonoff Tasmota KNX as a dummy device.

-## Requirement ##
+## Requirements ##

 * [ESP KNX IP Library](https://github.com/envy/esp-knx-ip).
+A copy of the modified library is available [here](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/esp-knx-ip-0.5.1) and [here](https://github.com/ascillato/esp-knx-ip).
-A copy of the library is also available [here](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/esp-knx-ip-0.5.0).
+* [ESPAsyncUDP Library](https://github.com/me-no-dev/ESPAsyncUDP).
+Library required for the ESP-KNX-IP Library.
+Please, use it with this [Patch](https://github.com/me-no-dev/ESPAsyncUDP/pull/21).
+A copy of the modified library is available [here](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/ESPAsyncUDP-master).

-It is recommended to compile with version 2.3.0 of the esp8266 board libraries.
+It is recommended to compile with version 2.4.2 of the esp8266 board libraries.
 With v2.4.0 and v2.4.1 there are some issues related to sleep command.
+Do not use.
+If you are going to compile with old v2.3.0 you need to comment lines 10 and 57 on the _esp-knx-ip.h_ file.

 ## Implemented Features ##